SyracuseUniversity/opso-workshop-advpython/README.md

 ## Credits

-Large parts of this tutorial [LHCb analysis essentials](https://github.com/hsf-training/analysis-essentials) tutorials.
+Parts of this tutorial [LHCb analysis essentials](https://github.com/hsf-training/analysis-essentials) tutorials and from the [Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/).
+Many thanks to the authors for making their work available.